huntfx/FactorioMaps/README.md

 Image quality settings can be changed in the top of `zoom.py`.

 # Result folder estimates
 You can expect the resulting folders to take up approx. (very rough estimate) 15 times the savefile size per timestamp per daytime for day images and 10 times for night images.
 The intermediate total disk usage will be much higher, 10 times the final result or more.
 If this is a problem for you, go put a +1 on [#46](https://github.com/L0laapk3/FactorioMaps/issues/46).
+Of course the processing time depends very heavely on your system specs, but a rough estimate is an hour per timestamp per daytime per 50 MB of savefile.

 # Hosting this on a server
 If you wish to host your map for other people to a server, you need to take into account the following considerations: (You can change these once in `index.html.template` and they will be used for all future snapshots.)